Policy model

 mode?: "preview" | "execute";

-}The evaluator gets read-only access to db (for cross-entity checks like "has consent been recorded?") and the action's full parameters.
+}The evaluator gets read-only access to db (for cross-entity checks like "has consent been recorded?") and the action's full parameters. services mirrors ActionContext.services and lets the host inject HTTP clients, secret managers, or external policy engines without module-level globals.
 It returns:

 interface PolicyOutcome {